 - The type of mentoring matches

-This list is not exhaustive, but it should give you the right idea.
-Taking into consideration what your organization and participants need out of the matching format should be a central part of the planning phase and come well before the program starts enrolling participants.
+Considering what your organization and participants need out of the matching format should be a central part of the planning phase and come well before the program starts enrolling participants.
 Mentee and mentoring matching will flourish when you’ve effectively structured the matching process in a way that maximizes the success rate of matches and the subsequent mentoring relationships.

 There are several reasons why you may want to use self-directed matching.
 This type of matching option can be easily implemented with mentoring software and benefits strongly from the SMART Matching technology.

 Perhaps you are running an onboarding program and want to ensure that mentees find mentors who work in the same business unit/job function as the mentee.
 The algorithm can be configured and weighted so that potential mentor matches must meet that particular condition.
-This lets you control the program criteria to the degree you need as the administrator, while still allowing the participants to have the final say about who they partner with.
+This lets you control the program criteria to the degree you need as the administrator while allowing the participants to have the final say about who they partner with.

 Leveraging an algorithm in mentor matching is a scientifically-based approach that’s consequently also utilized by some of the most popular dating services in the world.
 (And no, mentoring is certainly not a dating service, but it shares many of the same concepts regarding finding two individuals with similar personalities and interests.)